“Don’t tell me what you value, show me your budget, and I’ll tell you what you value.” (c) Joe Biden

-Apart from other project components, like schedules and quality, project cost management is the key component of project management.
-The level of financial and economic results of individual enterprises is largely determined by financial management tools and the systematic approach to cost and budget management.
-The budgeting system is the basic element of the strategy for the development of any business.
+Apart from other project components, like schedules and quality, project cost management is the critical component of project management.
+Individual enterprises’ financial and economic results are determined mainly by financial management tools and the systematic approach to cost and budget management.
+The budgeting system is the essential element of the strategy for developing any business.
 The perfect one takes into account the opportunities and resources.
 It ensures the growth of priority areas.
 However, in some enterprises, the budgeting system is built formally and does not provide the possibility of developing variable, visible, and transparent budgets.
 Unfortunately, many projects don’t meet their goals regarding both budget and schedule.

 - 34% of projects have no baseline (Wellington).